nghttp2/nghttp2/doc/sources/nghttpx-howto.rst

 ------------------

 If nghttpx is invoked with ``--http2-bridge`` option, it operates in HTTP/2 bridge mode.
-The supported protocols in frontend and backend connections are the same in `default mode`_.
+The supported protocols in frontend connections are the same in `default mode`_.
+The protocol in backend is HTTP/2 only.

 With ``--frontend-no-tls`` option, SSL/TLS is turned off in frontend connection, so the connection gets insecure.
+To disable SSL/TLS in backend connection, use ``--backend-no-tls`` option.

 The backend server is supporsed to be a HTTP/2 web server or HTTP/2 proxy.
 Since HTTP/2 requests opaque between proxied and non-proxied